jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Issues:**
 - If a cell contains no points the value is set to zero, not NA.
+- In rare cases where vegeation is found on artifical structures such as buildings this variable might lead to erroneous canopy-height readings.
+The nature of the alogrithm means that canopy height is calculated even if there is a very small amount of vegeation returns in a cell.
+For example, a tall communications tower can be found just south of Aarhus.
+On top of this tower some small patches of vegeation resulted in a small number of vegeation point returns.
+The canopy height for that cell is > 100 m, even though it carries little biological meaning.
+The building proportion variable may be used to account / identify such cases.

 **References:**
 No specific references available.